 New start-ups and small businesses are relentlessly looking for ways to try and get ahead of competition and stay at the top of their game.
-More and more businesses are turning to Certified Public Accountants (CPA’s) to play a proactive advisory role in the business rather than providing a reactive service.
+More and more of them are turning to Certified Public Accountants (CPA’s) to play a proactive advisory role in the business rather than providing a reactive service.
+Are you listening?

 According to a survey by The Sleeter Group, 72% of small businesses changed their CPAs in the past at least in part because the firm “did not give proactive advice, only reactive service.”

 So what do your clients need from you?
-They want up-to-date services; not just with their accounts but also with business advice to help drive revenue and flourish.
-Here are 5 things that every small business wants from their CPAs:
+They want up-to-date services; not only with their accounts but also with business advice to help drive revenue and flourish.
+Here are 5 things to put on offer:

 Operating a small business can be backbreaking and tedious.
-To offer your clients a higher level of service, visit their premises as this will help you to understand their business better – and they will really appreciate it.
+To offer your clients a higher level of service, visit their premises as this will help you to understand their business better.
+Moreover, they will really appreciate it.

 Schedule more regular meetings instead of seeing your clients just once a year when they turn up to you with invoices and receipts – show that you are interested and you care.

 As a CPA, you know best how to set up accounting and bookkeeping functions for your clients.
 To stay ahead in the league, you should assist with reports that will allow businesses to check their financial status at a glance.